 (ii) Major proposals / changes include:

 all new or revised programmes and modules that have received strategic approval by Operations Committee (see 1.1.ii above)

+any new modules

-any proposals to create new modules or to change programme regulations/ specifications and module specifications in respect of existing programmes which have implications which warrant institution-wide consideration.
+proposals to change existing programme specifications and module specifications which have implications which warrant institution-wide consideration.
 For example, changes to:

 progression rules

 degree qualification rules

-the qualification levels of modules within programmes amounting to more than one third of a part of a programme

-the availability of optional modules amounting to more than one third of a part of a programme

-the delivery of module and/or programme ILOs amounting to more than one third of a part of a programme
+changes to the programme or module learning outcomes that will significantly change the nature of the programme or module

+changes to the learning and teaching activities and the assessment activities for a programme that will change the KIS report for that programme by more than 10% or below the minimum expectations set by the University

 1.2.2 Minor proposals / changes

-(i) Minor proposals / changes are subject to the approval of the School AD(T) on behalf of CSC, using template 2.4 from the Template Shop for programmes and template 2.3 from the Template shop for modules.
+(i) All proposals / changes not included in 1.2.1 are considered Minor and are subject to the approval of the School AD(T) on behalf of CSC, using template 2.4 from the Template Shop for programmes and template 2.3 from the Template shop for modules.

-(ii) Minor proposals / changes include:

-the creation of new modules or amendments to existing modules amounting to less than a third of a part of an existing programme

-alterations to existing programme regulations and programme specifications which will not result in the major changes highlighted above.

 1.3 Immediate Effect Changes